mejk/computer-stuff/ssh-keys.md

 ## 1. On Linux
 [](#lnx)

+The very first thing is to open a terminal.
+The commands below will be given on the terminal screen.

 ### 1.1 Generate ssh keys (skip to 1.2 if you have already done this)
 If not already in your home directory, go there by giving the command